-Programmable Clock-Output
+Programmable Clock-out Mode

-In the clock-out mode, Timer 2 operates as a 50%-duty-cycle, programmable clock generator (See Figure 9).
-The input clock increments TL2 at frequency FCLK PERIPH/2.
+In the clock-out mode, Timer 2 operates as a 50% duty-cycle, programmable clock generator (see Figure 9).
+The input clock increments TL2 at frequency $F{\text{CLK PERIPH}}/2$ .
 The timer repeatedly counts to overflow from a loaded value.
 At overflow, the contents of RCAP2H and RCAP2L registers are loaded into TH2 and TL2.
 In this mode, Timer 2 overflows do not generate interrupts.
 The formula gives the clock-out frequency as a function of the system oscillator frequency and the value in the RCAP2H and RCAP2L registers: